 Matti orchestrated the song for a popular musical festival (when you watch the clip, remember that ‘music festival’ for me meant Woodstock), gave it to Netanela to sing, and the result was indelible.
-Here’s the memorable live performance (sorry for the static); here’s the original recording (pay special attention to the beautiful orchestration).
+Here’s the memorable live performance; here’s the original recording (pay special attention to the beautiful orchestration).
 Here’s a lesser, later version of Matti and Netanela dueting on it.

 Netanela also had her ups and downs personally and musically.
 She had several very fine hits (‘We Haven’t Discussed Love Yet’, ‘White Days’), mostly penned by Matti.
 Then she married a Swede and split her life between the North and the Near East.
 Her career went off track, even though her version of ‘Eli, Eli’ was used in the final scene of the Israeli version of Spielberg’s “Schindler’s List” (‘Jerusalem of Gold’ was used elsewhere, but was too maudlin for the local audience).
 The words (original title ‘Walking to Ceasarea’) were written by 21-year old Hannah Senesh before she was parachuted as a Palestinian soldier by the British behind Nazi lines to try to save the Jews of her native Hungary.
 She was caught, tortured and killed.
 ‘Eli, Eli’ has become a secular Zionist prayer, obliquely pleading for the fundamental right to live freely.
 (My God, my God, may it never end, the sand and the water, the sound of the sea, the lightening in the sky, the prayer of man.)